microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

     }
 };
 ```
-You can use `Property` on code step to bind to a specific property in memory as both input to and output from the step or you can use `InputProperties` and `OutputProperty` to bind your memory to specific input to the step and output from the step.
+You can use `Property` on the code step to bind to a specific property in memory as both input to and output from the step, or you can use `InputProperties` and `OutputProperty` to bind your memory to specific input to the step and output from the step.

 ``` C#
 new CodeStep(CodeStepSampleFn) {